Owning a home is a dream for many, but it can quickly turn into a nightmare if neglected.

 However, there are tiny critters that homeowners insurance doesn’t cover: termites.

 Damage caused by insects and/or infestations is generally excluded from standard homeowners insurance policies because it is considered preventable.
 Unlike a sudden burst pipe or a fallen tree, termite problems develop over time.
-Regular inspections and proper home maintenance can significantly reduce the risk of termites taking hold of and destroying your home.
+Regular home inspections and proper home maintenance can significantly reduce the risk of termites taking hold of and destroying your home.

 In layman's terms, homeowners insurance is designed for the unexpected, not gradual deterioration caused by lack of regular inspections and home maintenance.
 So while termites may not be covered, taking steps to prevent them from becoming a destructive nuisance can save homeowners costs in the long run.